-Rich and smooth pumpkin butter sweetened with maple syrup is the perfect spread for toast or biscuits.
+Homemade pumpkin butter is the perfect spread for toast or biscuits.
+It has the right amount of sweet and spice.
 It is also great as a building block for desserts.
 Luckily it is easy to make too!

 Do you love apple butter?
 And you love all things pumpkin?
 Then this is for you!
-Pumpkin puree is concentrated down into a thick and delicious butter with a hint of maple sweetness.
+Pumpkin puree is concentrated down into a thick and delicious butter with a hint of sweetness and pumpkin spice.

 I considered letting the pumpkin puree go for a while in the slow cooker.
 I know how much you guys like slow cooker recipes and I love to give you what you want, but this comes together so quickly and easily on the stove.

-I made this batch in my 8-inch cast iron skillet for two reason.
+You can make it in a large saucepan or a skillet.
+My personal favorite way to make it is in my cast iron skillet.
 The first is I just love to use my cast iron.

 It is super versatile and it makes whatever I am making feel just that little bit more authentic.
 I don’t know why.